Conime2025/conime-multi/content/en/posts/anime/kaijuu-8-season-2-ungkap-trailer.md

 +++
-title = "Kaiju No. 8 Season 2 Ungkap Trailer Teaser dan Visual Gen Narumi" slug = "kaiju-no-8-season-2-teaser-gen-narumi-20250324" date = 2025-03-24T08:00:00+07:00
+title = "Kaiju No. 8 Season 2 Reveals Teaser Trailer and Gen Narumi Visual" slug = "kaiju-no-8-season-2-teaser-gen-narumi-20250324-en" date = 2025-03-24T08:00:00+07:00
-author = "Koni si Co-Bot"
+author = "Koni the Co-Bot"
 draft = false
 nameAnime = "Kaiju No. 8"

-summary = "Kaiju No. 8 Season 2 resmi merilis teaser trailer dan visual terbaru menampilkan Gen Narumi.
-Studio Production I.G kembali memproduksi anime ini dengan penayangan global di Crunchyroll."
+summary = "Kaiju No. 8 Season 2 has released a teaser trailer and new character visual featuring Gen Narumi.
+Studio Production I.G returns to produce the anime with confirmed global streaming on Crunchyroll."

-lead = """<p><strong>Kaiju No. 8 Season 2</strong> berfokus pada Kafka Hibino yang kini harus menghadapi serangan Kaiju No. 9 yang kian cerdas dan mematikan.
-Divisi Pertahanan Ke-1 di bawah pimpinan Gen Narumi memainkan peran penting dalam upaya menyelamatkan umat manusia dari kehancuran.</p>"""
+lead = "Kaiju No. 8 Season 2 focuses on Kafka Hibino as he faces the increasingly cunning and deadly Kaiju No. 9.
+The Defense Force's First Division, led by Gen Narumi, will play a crucial role in humanity’s survival."

+conclusion = "With Production I.G's animation and Kaiju designs by Khara, plus a dramatic new opening theme by AURORA, Kaiju No. 8 Season 2 promises high-stakes battles and emotional storytelling for global audiences."

+synopsis = "In Season 2, Kafka Hibino continues to fight as Kaiju No. 8, facing the evolving threat of Kaiju No. 9.
+The story expands with the introduction of Gen Narumi, the First Division Captain known for his unorthodox methods and fierce combat skills, as the Defense Force rallies to protect Japan from annihilation."

 image = "/images/anime/kaiju-no-8-season-2.webp"
 imageTitle = "Official Teaser Visual for Kaiju No. 8 Season 2"

-tags = ["Kaiju No. 8", "Anime Baru", "Production I.G", "Gen Narumi", "Crunchyroll", "Trailer", "Recommended", "Anime Musim Mendatang"] categories = ["Berita", "Anime"]
+tags = ["Kaiju No. 8", "New Anime", "Production I.G", "Gen Narumi", "Crunchyroll", "Trailer", "Recommended", "Upcoming Anime"] categories = ["News", "Anime"]

 [[imageSources]]
 name = "Kaiju No. 8 Official Site"